Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Implementation Details

 \paragraphtitle{Image processing.} Training augmentations include random resizing, cropping, color jittering, gray-scale conversion, and Gaussian blur.
 Images are resized such that the longer edge is 518 pixels, while the shorter edge is adjusted to the nearest multiple of 14 that preserves the aspect ratio.

-\paragraphtitle{Distortion synthesis.} We apply the Kannala-Brandt distortion model \cite{kannala2006generic} to synthesize varying fisheye distortions from perspective images.
+\paragraphtitle{Distortion synthesis.} We apply Kannala-Brandt model to synthesize fisheye distortions from perspective images.
 Specifically, each 3D ray direction $\boldsymbol{d} = (x, y, z)$ is mapped to the image plane by first computing the incident angle

 and modeling the radial distance from the principal point as a polynomial of $\theta$:

 where $k_1, k_2, k_3, k_4$ are distortion coefficients.
 The final corresponding pixel coordinates $(u, v)$ in the fisheye image are given by